- Key facts & figures

 We concentrate our research efforts where the most pressing medical needs and public health issues are, bringing solutions to patients and contributing to a healthier society worldwide.

 In the field of prevention, Sanofi Pasteur is exploring novel technologies and the most recent scientific findings in order to develop safe and effective vaccines with a single or combined target against complex diseases that affect populations throughout the world, such as dengue fever and infections caused by C. difficile.
-At the same time, our research efforts are focusing on the treatment of multi-resistant hospital-acquired infections, malaria and other parasitic diseases thanks to new antibiotics, antivirals, anti-infective agents and agents that stimulate resistance to infections.
+At the same time, our research efforts are focusing on the treatment of multi-resistant hospital-acquired infections and malaria thanks to new antibiotics, antivirals, anti-infective agents and agents that stimulate resistance to infections.

-Our work in the immunology and inflammation fields is centred on discovering and developing innovative healthcare solutions to immune mediated diseases such as rheumatoid arthritis, lupus erythematosus and psoriasis, as well as chronic inflammatory disease such as asthma, atopic dermatitis and inflammatory bowel diseases - to name a few.
+Our work in the immunology and inflammation fields is centred on discovering and developing innovative healthcare solutions to immune mediated diseases such as rheumatoid arthritis, lupus erythematosus and psoriasis, as well as chronic inflammatory disease such as asthma and atopic dermatitis - to name a few.